 Virtual Private Networks.
 Virtual network connections established over public networks that allow for authentication and

 encryption of data.
-VPNs use tunneling technology and private network communications take place inside the encrypted tunnel over the public
+VPNs use tunneling technology and private network communications take place inside the encrypted tunnel over the public network.

 Windows Internet Name Service.
 The name of the Microsoft NetBIOS Name Service.
-A WINS Server resolve NetBIOS names to IP
+A WINS Server resolve NetBIOS names to IP addresses.

 The Windows Sockets Session Layer interface.
 Applications written for the WinSock interface use DNS hosts names for resource name resolution.